kilmoretrout/argus_gui/README.md

   pip install opencv-contrib-python
   ```

-- If you (especially on Windows) encounter an error related to `ffmpeg`, or `ffplay`, download the latest version of `ffmpeg` add it to your system's PATH using [these instructions](https://www.wikihow.com/Install-FFmpeg-on-Windows).
+- If you (especially on Windows) encounter an error related to `ffmpeg`, or `ffplay`, download the latest version of `ffmpeg` add it to your system's PATH using <a href="https://www.wikihow.com/Install-FFmpeg-on-Windows" target="_blank">these instructions</a>.

 #### Option 2: Install with conda (if you prefer conda)